riley-resonator/nwcns-serif/business_support.md

 <h1>Business Support</h1>

 ## Company Overview
-NWCNS is owned and operated by I.T. professionals that have been in the I.T. industry for the last 40 years.
+NWCNS is owned and operated by an I.T. professional that has been in the I.T. industry for the last 45 years.
 This experience includes managing and running support organizations for distributed businesses in the US and Canada.
 This experience translates into quality support services for our current and future business customers
 <br/>